mvolonnino/yourAverageFunko/README.md

 ![Demo of singing in to website](src/assets/yaf-signin.gif)

-    This demo shows signing up for website as new user and mobile friendly desgin and transistions
+    This demo shows signing up for website as new user and mobile friendly desgin and transistions (smoother in person due to limitations of screen recorder)

 ![Demo of singing up for website](src/assets/yaf-signup.gif)